 Danielle Brooks, nominated for The Color Purple, echoed Estefan's sentiments, writing, "So sad about this tragic news #OrlandoShooting praying for the families of those who lost loved ones."

-, the shooting occurred around 2:20 a.m. at Pulse nightclub, described as "Orlando's hottest gay bar."
+As previously reported, the shooting occurred around 2:20 a.m. at Pulse nightclub, described as "Orlando's hottest gay bar."
 The gunman was identified as Omar Mateen of Port St. Lucie, Florida.
 Orlando Police Chief John Mina said the suspect was found with a handgun and an AR-15-style assault rifle, according to CBS News.

-was created by Equality Florida, the state's LGBT civil rights organization, to help support victims of the massacre.
+A GoFundMe account was created by Equality Florida, the state's LGBT civil rights organization, to help support victims of the massacre.

 "We are heartbroken and angry that senseless violence has once again destroyed lives in our state and in our country," a message on the page reads.
 "Gay clubs hold a significant place in LGBTQ history.
 They were often the only safe gathering place and this horrific act strikes directly at our sense of safety.
 June commemorates our community standing up to anti-LGBTQ violence at the Stonewall Inn, the nightclub that has become the first LGBTQ site recognized as a national monument."